-If you are under 21, you can become an authorized user on your mom or dad’s credit card.
+If you are under 21, a simple way to build credit is becoming an authorized user on your mom or dad’s credit card.
 If they have good credit, you can get your own card under the same account as them.
 All of your activity will be reported on your mom and dad’s credit report and on yours.

-If you are over 21 and are having issues getting your first line of credit, applying for a secured credit card may be your best bet.
+If you are over 21 and are having issues getting your first line of credit, applying for a secured credit card may be the best way to build your credit.

 A secured credit card functions like a credit card, except that you place a deposit for the card as collateral.
 If you were to put down a $500 deposit, your available line of credit will likely be $500 (assuming you have enough income to pay off the card).

 To start building credit, you would use this credit card for everyday purchases, and pay off the card as if it was a real credit card.
 If you were to default on your payments, whoever issued you the card may keep the deposit that you initially made.

 This behavior is reported to credit agencies, and if you can successfully use this type of card, over time you should qualify for a credit card.

 Once you are able to qualify for a credit card, use it responsibly.
 Don’t use more than 25% of your available credit, and do your best to pay your bills in full.
 Most importantly, make sure you are making your payments on time!

 As long as you are patient, you will see that your credit limit on your card will rise, your credit score will become existent, and you will start to qualify for additional credit cards or obtain good interest rates on other purchases you may make.
 Being able to responsibly manage different kinds of credit (a credit card, a car payment, a loan payment) is another way to build credit and help increase your score.
 You can slowly begin to incorporate these into your credit mix as time goes on and your score rises.